 For example, selections for post-closing QC reviews of loans originated during the month of May must be made by the last day of June.
 Reviews must be completed by the end of August, and the final results of the reviews must be reported to senior management not later than the end of September.

-Note: Lenders must notify Fannie Mae via the Lender Self-Report Mailbox within 30 days if their QC cycle is in arrears more than one 30-day cycle.
+Note: Lenders must notify Fannie Mae using the self-report functionality in Loan Quality Connect within 30 days if their QC cycle is in arrears more than one 30-day cycle.

 Mortgage loans must be selected for post-closing QC reviews on at least a monthly basis.
 Lenders must select loans through both a random and a discretionary selection process.
 The lender’s written QC plan must include the following information regarding its mortgage loan sampling process: